gnolang/student-contributors-program/README.md

 The Student Contributor Program runs 3 to 6 months.

-Size of the Cohort: (Ideally) Up to 6 students per university
+Size of the Cohort: (Ideally) Up to 6 students per cohort